 Preheat your oven with the rack at the bottom third to 450°F (230°C).
 Place your Dutch oven inside, open, with the lid and bottom side-by-side.

 Take one basket out from the fridge and uncover it.
 Your dough might not have risen considerably in the fridge, but that's fine.
 Cut a piece of parchment paper to fit over the basket and place a pizza peel (or large cutting board) on top.
 Using both hands, flip the entire stack over and remove the basket.

 After scoring the dough, load it into the Dutch oven; then, bake for 20 minutes, covered.
 After this time, remove the lid and finish baking for 30-35 minutes or until done.
 The internal temp should be around 205-210°F (96-99°C) (unless you live at a high altitude).

 Remove the loaf to a cooling rack for 2 hours before slicing.
 Then, return the Dutch oven to the oven (without parchment) and bring it back to temp to bake the second loaf.
 Follow my guide to storing sourdough bread to keep it fresh for the next week (or freeze for longer!).

-The soft crumb, crunchy crust, and wonderful flavor of this no-knead sourdough bread is a beautiful example of how, when baking, sometimes the best things only need time and require little in the way of fuss.
-Of course, I love a multi-step bake with complicated levain builds and a melange of ingredients as much as the next baker, but it's satisfying knowing superlative bread can be made at home simply by stepping back and letting natural fermentation do all the work.
+The soft crumb, crunchy crust, and wonderful flavor of this no-knead sourdough bread is a beautiful example of how, when baking, sometimes the best things only need time and require little fuss.
+Of course, I love a multi-step bake with complicated levain builds and a melange of ingredients as much as the next baker.
+Still, it's satisfying knowing superlative bread can be made at home simply by stepping back and letting natural fermentation do all the work.

 My recipe for two loaves of delicious no-knead sourdough bread.

 - 767g medium-protein bread flour (or all-purpose flour)